 Of course, our competitors don't pack a lifetime worth of a Mario game, but some good ideas play for them.
 To clear Blue's Journey, it takes to come through four worlds composed of fourteen large stages, in which you can borrow several different paths and discover lots of secrets and useful items.
 The game can be finished within forty minutes: Bosses are not too hard to beat but the progression is sometimes difficult, with a few hard platform trials!
 Note the very good idea also used in Caveman Ninja -to choose different ways at certain times.
 In Joe & Mac, the life is slightly shorter than its rival with thirty-five minutes total to overcome.
 Besides, choice is given no less than four times between two different branches, having eight possible passages in six courses total.
 A beautiful range of possibilities!
 Players can come back willingly to one or another, with their two-players modes and the multiple worlds to discover.

-Blue's have two hearts for the health at the beginning of the game, but this ability can be improved by getting other hearts all through the levels.
-There are three different weapons (foil, bomb, boomerang), each with three levels of power.
+Blue's have two hearts at the beginning, but you can get more all through the levels.
+There are three weapons (foil, bomb, boomerang), each with three levels of power.
 A triggers the attack: the sheet knocks enemies, allowing Blue to catch and launch them, while bombs and boomerangs kill directly.
 B is used for jumps, note that the enemies can be defeated by jumping on their heads; C allows to change size at will.
 Once small, no attack is possible, but the character moves faster, jumps higher, and can borrow some narrow passages.
-The cooperative play is very well thought out: we can help each other to overcome obstacles, and climb platforms impossible to reach when playing alone.
-Besides, there are various secret places in the stages, shops and houses to explore everywhere.
-The currency in use in this world is the flower!
-It's up to you to collect as much as you can, in order to buy the best items or services.
-Gameplay is rich, controls respond well: everything's all right in BJ.
-As a detail, we would have liked more impressive Bosses: most of Blue's Journey ones are pathetic, be warned.
+The cooperative play is well thought: we can help each other to climb platforms impossible to reach when playing alone.
+Besides, there are various secret places in the stages, shops and houses to explore.
+Gameplay is rich, controls respond well.
 Caveman Ninja features a massive range of weapons: fireballs, peaks, boomerang, lightnings, wheels, spectrums, etc!
 As much many eccentric and original arms to discover, plus a few surprises such as tabasco or other treats.
 Two buttons are used: A for weapon use, B for jump.
 Depressing A performs a powerful attack, jumping with up hold on the stick allows higher jumps, and jump+down to get on lower platforms.
-Like in Blue's Journey, you can also kill enemies by jumping on their heads.
-Our ninjas from the caves have a life bar, and can therefore undergo several enemy attacks before dying.
-Food is scattered throughout the game: it will allow you to survive your constant hunger (the gauge lowers if you don't eat regularly!) but also to regain life lost in battles.
-The game is just great when playing two, by introducing real competition between players: whoever scores the more points gets to kiss the girl at the end of the stage!
-With its simplicity, off-beat and fun game mechanics, and many stakeholders, Caveman Ninja does better than Blue's Journey - that did nothing wrong so far, in this chapter of gameplay.
+Like in Blue's Journey, you can kill enemies by jumping on them.
+Our ninjas from the caves have a life bar.
+Food is scattered throughout the game: it will allow you to survive your constant hunger, as the gauge lowers if you don't eat regularly!
+The game is just great when playing two, by introducing real competition between players: whoever scores the more points gets to kiss the girl at the end of the stage...
+Caveman Ninja does better than Blue's Journey - that did nothing wrong so far, in this chapter of gameplay.

 If the ADK's production stands as a good platform game, Data East produced a timeless classic with Joe & Mac, full of fun, with an exotic prehistoric 'comic' atmosphere.
 Blue's Journey fulfills the contract, the game is tied, its realization not so much inferior to its rival and also has a good life for an arcade game.
 Caveman Ninja is a golden nugget of videogames, featuring a gorgeous realization and concrete gameplay.
 This one wins this match: despite a hardware a bit lower, Data East's programmers have made the difference!